WordPress comments can be a terrific addition to your WordPress website, providing direct feedback from your audience.

 Ultimately there are numerous ways to disable comments in WordPress, either en-masse, for individual posts and for those yet to come.

-Likewise, if you’d like to keep the comments section(s), there are other methods by which you can control them without disabling them entirely.
+If you’d like to keep the comments section(s) there are other methods by which you can control them without disabling them entirely.

-Moreover, should you have time, these methods can be beneficial as they allow you to filter out any spam, harassment or inappropriate content while retaining relevant, valuable input.
+These methods can be beneficial as they allow you to filter out any spam, harassment or inappropriate content while retaining relevant and valuable input.

 Interested in building a website with WordPress?
 Peruse our “What Is WordPress?” blog to get ahead of the competition.